GMC Savana Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a GMC Savana are $1,154 annually including full coverage.
-Comprehensive costs an estimated $206 a year, collision costs $330, and liability insurance is $460.
-Liability-only coverage costs around $510 a year, with high-risk coverage costing around $2,492.
-Teenage drivers cost the most to insure at $4,524 a year or more.
+U.S. average insurance rates for a GMC Savana are $1,154 a year including full coverage.
+Comprehensive insurance costs approximately $206 each year, collision insurance costs $330, and liability is $460.
+Liability-only coverage costs around $510 a year, and high-risk coverage costs $2,492 or more.
+16-year-old drivers pay the highest rates at up to $4,524 a year.

 Average premium for full coverage: $1,154

-Prices are based on $500 policy deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 U.S. states and Savana trim levels.
+Estimates include $500 policy deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all 50 U.S. states and Savana models.

-For a driver around age 40, GMC Savana insurance rates go from as cheap as $510 for your basic liability-only policy to a high of $2,492 for a driver required to buy high-risk insurance.
+Using a 40-year-old driver as an example, GMC Savana insurance prices range from as low as $510 for just liability coverage to a high rate of $2,492 for high-risk insurance.

 Use the form below to get customized rates for your location.